vintonl/EventTrackerProject/README.md

 ### How to run:

-Access the REST API by the following routes:
+Access the REST API by the following routes at [BeverageTracker](http://3.132.229.160:8080/EventTracker/):

 ### Routes